aws-amplify/amplify-js/docs/media/authentication_guide.md

 Amplify.configure(awsmobile);

 // Please have at least TWO types
-// Please make sure you set it properly accroding to your Cognito Userpool const MFATypes = {
+// Please make sure you set it properly according to your Cognito User pool const MFATypes = {
     SMS: true, // if SMS enabled in your user pool
     TOTP: true, // if TOTP enabled in your user pool